xcart/xcart-docs/_pages/kb_en/modules/wishlist.md

 Offering wishlists is an effective way to reduce shopping cart abandonment and fulfill sales from customers who showed intent but didn't end up purchasing.
 Wishlists are mutually beneficial: they give customers an easy way to remind themselves of a product and help merchants measure product interest beyond a clear-cut sale.

-Besides that wishlist introduces your site to new customers and many of them may get converted to buyers (if they are referred to) as the "My Wishlist" module also allows a customer to send an email to his/her friends or relatives with the product details and buying option.
+Besides that wishlist introduces your site to new customers and many of them may get converted to buyers (if they are referred to) as the "My Wishlist" addon also allows a customer to send an email to his/her friends or relatives with the product details and buying option.

 The "send wishlist" option is available to a customer on the Wishlist page in the customer account of your store front-end.